-We were incorporated under the laws of the State of Delaware on April 14, 2021.
-Our principal executive offices are located at 18 Campus Boulevard, Suite 100, Newtown Square, PA 19073, and our telephone number is (628) 277-4836.
-Our website address is https://arrivent.com/.
-The information contained on, or that can be accessed through, our website is not and shall not be deemed to be part of this prospectus.
-We have included our website address in this prospectus solely as an inactive textual reference.
-Investors should not rely on any such information in deciding whether to purchase our common stock.
+We were incorporated in Delaware in April 2021 under the name of ArriVent BioPharma, Inc. Our principal executive offices are located at 18 Campus Boulevard, Suite 100, Newtown Square, PA 19073.
+Our telephone number is (628) 277-4836.
+Our website address is www.arrivent.com.
+Information contained on, or that can be accessible through, our website is not a part of this Annual Report.